What Are Digital ID Cards? Can My Business Legally Accept Mobile IDs?

 Let’s unpack the concept of digital IDs and mobile driver’s licenses.

 Imagine a secure version of your driver’s license stored safely on your smartphone.
 That’s the essence of a digital ID.
-You might hear them called mobile driver’s licenses (mDLs) or electronic Ids.
+You might hear them called mobile driver’s licenses (mDLs) or electronic IDs.
 Yet, no matter what they’re called, the idea is the same: It’s a digital document containing your verified identifying information, issued by a trusted source like your state’s Department of Motor Vehicles.

 mDLs and digital ID cards typically include details like your name, photo, date of birth, and driving restrictions.
 They’re used for verifying age in-store or online or your identity when applying for a loan.
 They may even be an accepted form of ID by law enforcement.

-One key benefit of mobile IDs: In some states, users can share only personal details (like their age and photo) to get age verified.
+One key benefit of mobile IDs: In some states, users can share only personal details (like their age and photo) to get their age verified.
 This provides an extra layer of privacy for individuals.

 What States Accept Digital IDs?